dayton-outar/glif/algos/js/codility/prefix-sums/README.md

 }
 ```

-that, given a non-empty array A consisting of N integers, returns the starting position of the slice with the minimal average.
+that, given a non-empty array $A$ consisting of $N$ integers, returns the starting position of the slice with the minimal average.
 If there is more than one slice with a minimal average, you should return the smallest starting position of such a slice.

 For example, given array A such that: